TimeIncUK/flipboard-rss-feed/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin adds field to WordPress's built-in RSS feeds, to make it compatible with Flipboard RSS specification
+This plugin alters WordPress's built-in RSS feeds to make it compatible with the Flipboard RSS specification

 == Description ==

-This plugin adds field to WordPress's built-in RSS feeds, to make it compatible with [Flipboard RSS specification](https://flipboard.com/rss/).
+This plugin alters WordPress's built-in RSS feeds to make it compatible with [Flipboard RSS specification](https://flipboard.com/rss/).

 = Credits =